System Requirements

 Linux Boot Parameters

-The intel_iommu parameter must be enabled.
-Verify this setting is enabled by running the following command:
+Verify these settings are enabled by running the following command:

-If intel_iommu is not enabled, the following steps can be used to turn it on.
+If they are not enabled, the following steps can be used to turn it on.

 Instructions for Debian Based Distros